Start date: 01 September 2025

 Neuroexplicit models combine neural and human-interpretable (“explicit”) models in order to overcome the limitations that each model class has separately.
 They include neurosymbolic models, which combine neural and symbolic models, but also e.g. combinations of neural and physics-based models.
 In the RTG, we will improve the state of the art in natural language processing (“Language”), computer vision (“Vision”), and planning and reinforcement learning (“Action”) through the use of neuroexplicit models and investigate the cross-cutting design principles of effective neuroexplicit models (“Foundations”).

-The RTG is scheduled to grow to a total of 24 PhD students and one postdoc by 2025; the first six PhD students started in late 2023.
-Through the inclusion of ~20 associated PhD students and postdocs funded from other sources, it will be one of the largest research centers on neuroexplicit or neurosymbolic models in the world.
+We are now filling the last few remaining positions to grow to a total of 24 PhD students by the end of 2025.
+You will join a very international crowd of sixteen PhD students and one postdoc who are already being funded by the RTG.
+Through the inclusion of ~15 associated PhD students and postdocs funded from other sources, it will be one of the largest research centers on neuroexplicit or neurosymbolic models in the world.

 The RTG brings together researchers at Saarland University, the Max Planck Institute for Informatics, the Max Planck Institute for Software Systems, the CISPA Helmholtz Center for Information Security, and the German Research Center for Artificial Intelligence (DFKI).
 All of these institutions are colocated on the same campus in Saarbrücken, Germany.

-• PhD students will be funded for up to four years at the TV-L E13 100% pay scale.
-You should have or be about to complete an MSc degree in computer science or a related field and have demonstrated expertise in one of the research areas of the RTG, e.g. through an excellent Master’s thesis or relevant publications.
+All PhD students will be funded for up to four years at the TV-L E13 100% pay scale and are intended to start in September 2025.
+They should have or be about to complete an MSc degree in computer science or a related field and have demonstrated expertise in one of the research areas of the RTG, e.g. through an excellent Master’s thesis or relevant publications.

 Each PhD student in the RTG will be jointly supervised by two PhD advisors from among the Principal Investigators.
 Each student will freely define their own research topic; we encourage the choice of topics that cross the traditional boundaries of research fields.
 Students may be affiliated with Saarland University or with one of the participating institutes.

-Please send your application by 07 January 2024 to apply@neuroexplicit.org.
-Include the reference number W2412 for the postdoc position and the reference number W2411 for the PhD positions.
-We aim to conduct job interviews in February 2024, ideally in person in Saarbrücken, Germany.
+Please send your application by 07 May 2025 to apply@neuroexplicit.org.
+Include the reference number W2639.
+We aim to conduct job interviews in June 2025, ideally in person in Saarbrücken, Germany.
 Please see the FAQ for details on the selection process and what materials to include in your application.

-The legally binding version of this job ad is here for the postdoc and here for the PhD students.
+The legally binding version of this job ad is here.